CathyBrook/CathyBrook.github.io/_pages/projects.md

 layout: page
 title: gallery
 permalink: /projects/
 description: A collection of scientific graphics I have created over the years.
+[Webpage construction in progress.
+More examples will be added soon.]
 nav: true
 nav_order: 3
 display_categories: [work]